LukeShu/leaguer/docs/DesignDocument.md

     `TournamentsController#update()`.

 matches/index.html
-  : TODO: list of matches
+  : Shows a list of matches.
+Clicking on any of them causes the
+    browser GET that match via `MatchesController#show()`.

 matches/show.html
-  : Shows an individual match; q display of both teams.
+  : Shows an individual match; a display of both teams.
 Each team's
     players are clickable which causes a GET for the player's profile HTML (`UsersController#show()`).
 A link above both teams will GET the tournament the match belongs to